thiagocapuano/waves-documentation/en/waves-blockchain/waves-transactions/transactions-types/burn-transactions.md

-# Burn transactions
+# Burn transaction

 ## Usage

 Burn transaction is used to give the ability to burn tokens of an asset by specifying the amount and the asset id.

 > \[!NOTE\]
-> Check the required [transactions fees ](/waves-blockchain/waves-transactions/transactions-fees.md)for the minimal fee in WAVES.
+> Check the required [transaction fees ](/waves-blockchain/waves-transactions/transactions-fees.md)for the minimal fee in WAVES.

 ## Binary data structure